rupesh43210/PTaS/README.rst

 + Send bugfixes, patches...
 + Write some GUIs
 + Create a tool to convert PCAP files to Wapiti sqlite3 session files
-+ Talk about Wapiti around you

 Licensing
 =========

-Wapiti is released under the GNU General Public License version 2 (the GPL).
+Tool is released under the GNU General Public License version 2 (the GPL).
 Source code is available on `Github <https://github.com/wapiti-scanner/wapiti>`__.

 Created by Nicolas SURRIBAS.